jaredjxyz/mutexed/README.md

 }
 ```

+## Caveats
+- If the Borrowable object is destroyed before the Borrowed object, that causes undefined behavior.
+The Borrowable object needs to always be alive in order for the Borrowed object to use the resource.
+- In the current implementation, the resource is stored on the heap with a dynamic allocation.
+If that isn't okay for your program, you may want to change that behavior.

 ## It's got buzzwords!
 - RAII: access to the critical section is revoked when the Borrowed goes out of scope, which is also when the mutex is unlocked.
 - Smart pointers: The Borrowed object is a pointer-like object: use -> to access the members of the critical section and use * to dereference it to get the critical section!